melintea/upml/README.md

 Self-transitions ([exit state & enter it again](doc/uml/uml.md)) are not supported and are implemented as internal transitions.

 Resulting models might violate run-to-completion (RTC) semantics.
-This might accurately reflect usage of the real state machine implementation in a multi-threaded environment.

 Plantuml: @see [the plantuml state diagram](https://plantuml.com/state-diagram):